The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: discussion

 \subsection{Implication of the Observed Dust-to-stellar-radius Ratio}

-Different star-formation scenarios will predict different dust profiles \citep[e.g.,][]{Nelson2016, Gullberg2019}.
-To analyze the star-forming and structural properties, following \citet{Tadaki2020} and \citet{Sun2021}, we compare the main sequence offset ($\Delta$MS) and the dust-to-stellar size ratio with those of dusty star-forming galaxies at $z\sim 2 $. $\Delta$MS is defined as the star-formation rate (SFR) ratio between the observed value and that expected on the so-called star-forming ``main sequence" (SFR$_{\rm MS}$), i.e., $\Delta$MS $=\log$[SFR/SFR$_{\rm MS}$] \citep{Speagle2014}.
+{Smaller dust-to-stellar-radius ratio ($R_{\rm e,dust}/R_{\rm e,star}$) indicates more compact dust emission which is possibly caused by gas-rich merger and more active star formation \citep[]{Tacchella2016, Nelson2016, Gullberg2019}.
+In contrast, larger $R_{\rm e,dust}/R_{\rm e,star}$ ratio corresponds to relatively weak star formation (\citealt{Tadaki2020,Sun2021}).} To analyze the star-forming and structural properties, following \citet{Tadaki2020} and \citet{Sun2021}, {we compare the main sequence offset ($\Delta$MS) and the dust-to-stellar size ratio with those of dusty star-forming galaxies at $z\sim 2 $. } $\Delta$MS is defined as the star-formation rate (SFR) ratio between the observed value and that expected on the so-called star-forming ``main sequence" (SFR$_{\rm MS}$), i.e., $\Delta$MS $=\log$[SFR/SFR$_{\rm MS}$] \citep{Speagle2014}.
 The observed SFR of \targetname\ is $\log$[SFR$_{\rm obs}/(\mu^{-1}M_{\odot}\ {\rm yr}^{-1})]=2.32 \pm 0.16$ derived by SED-fitting results and reported in \citet{Sun2022}.
 We follow \citet{Speagle2014} to calculate the SFR$_{\rm MS}$ (SFR$_{\rm MS}$ = SFR$_{\rm MS}(M_{\rm star},z)$), using the stellar mass of \targetname\ by summing up the de-lensed stellar-mass density map, which is $\log(M_{\rm star}/M_{\odot})=10.55$.
 With an estimated main-sequence SFR of $\log[$SFR$_{\rm MS}/(M_{\sun} {\rm \ yr^{-1}})]$ of $\approx2.01$ (de-lensed), the intrinsic $\Delta$MS of \targetname\ is $\approx -0.08$.